DON'T LET SARCOMA END THE STORY

 The Jack Gibson Sarcoma Patient & Family Support Programme

-It is with great pride we have launched the Jack Gibson Sarcoma Patient & Family Support Programme, in memory of a young man who touched the lives of so many.
+As of December 2022 It will now be known as the Jack Gibson Sarcoma Patient & Family Support Programme, in memory of a young man who touched the lives of so many.

 Jack Gibson tragically passed away on November 1, 2022, just over a week prior to his 26th birthday.
 He had valiantly fought osteosarcoma for five years, and a significant portion of that time was also devoted to improving patient care pathways and support mechanisms for those living with sarcoma, as the CRBF Patient Advocate.